treehouses/treehouses.github.io/pages/vi/firststeps.md

 ## Optional Hardware
 There are also "optional" pieces of hardware that you can choose to purchase should you choose to, these are not compulsory for participation in the internship but may greatly assist you in developing your skills and contributing to the project.

-1. Ethernet cable - For Direct connection and troublshooting of the Pi
+1. Ethernet cable - For Direct connection and troubleshooting of the Pi
 1. Optional: [Real Time Clock (rtc)](https://www.amazon.com/s?k=raspberry+pi+rtc)
 1. Optional: [Raspberry Pi 0W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).
 1. Optional: Raspberry pi Camera(s):